 Credit: veggiesociety.com

-Do you have a craving for some Chinese food?
-This Vegan Pineapple Fried Rice is sure to satisfy your cravings.
+This Vegan Pineapple Fried Rice is sure to satisfy your Chinese food cravings.

-And the red bell peppers, green peas, and purple cabbage add lots of freshness – and nutrition.
-So, you can feel good eating this fried rice.
+The red bell peppers, green peas, and purple cabbage add lots of freshness – and nutrition.

 What’s more, this fried rice lasts 5 days in the fridge.
 So, it’s perfect for meal prep.